WebDevStudios/wds-block-starter/README.md

 ## Development

-To watch for changes.
+Watch for changes

 ```bash
 npm start
 ```

-To build the production version of the plugin
+Build the production version of the plugin

 ```bash
 npm run build